ZivaVatra/ArduLCD/README.md

 # Known bugs

 Currently there are no known bugs.
 It seems to work fine on my test rig, and the first proper implementation on my server seems to work fine (blue 20x4 LCD, LCDd 0.5.5 on FreeBSD).
-Feel free to give it a test yourselves to see if you come across any problems.
-Feel free to raise a ticket if you come across anything.
+Feel free to give it a test yourselves to see if you come across any problems, and raise a ticket if you come across any issues.

 # Building